dimforge/slai/README.md

 - **slai-bench** is a basic benchmarking utility for measuring calculation times for matrix multiplication with various quantization formats.
 - **slai-chat** is a basic chat GUI application for loading GGUF files and chat with the model.
 It can be run natively or on the browser.
 Check out its [README](./crates/slai-chat/README.md) for details on how to run it.
-You can run it from your browser with the [online demo](https://slmath.rs/demos/slai/index.html).

 ⚠️ **slai** is still under heavy development and might be lacking some important features.
 Contributions  are welcome!